Complete Example

 -- The system identifies them by the JSON comment metadataNext Steps

-- Authorization - Understanding the permission system
+- Authorization - Understanding native roles, grants, and RLS

 - Dashboards - Learn more about widget types